 Credit-builder loans, also sometimes called “fresh start loans” or “starting over loans,” are set up differently than traditional loans in order to minimize risk for lenders.

 These loans are typically small amounts, such as $500 or $1000.
 In addition, unlike other types of loans, you do not receive the money upfront and pay it back later.
 Instead, this process is reversed.

-The definition of a credit-builder loan is a loan where you make the payments first and receive the funds after you have finished paying off the loan.
-The lender deposits the amount you are borrowing into a savings account or certificate of deposit that will be held for you until you finish making all the payments.
+You pay the lender every month, and the lender deposits this money into a savings account or certificate of deposit that will be held for you until you finish making all of the payments.
 Until that point, you can’t access the funds.

 Because credit-builder loans are low-risk, in many cases, you can apply for credit builder loans with no credit check.
 You’ll likely just need to provide your income to prove that you can afford to make the payments.